unepwcmc/ProtectedPlanet/docs/downloads.md

 ### Caching

-The country and full downloads are generated statically during the WDPA import, so that users are able to download them instantly.
-The search downloads are generated on-the-fly, and cached by what PAs they contain, so searches with the same results will have instant downloads.
+The downloads are cached after the first generation, using a hash of the search terms or requested IDs.
+Downloads are then dropped every month, with the release of a new WDPA version.

 ## Storage and access